l-x-x/l-x-x.github.io/news/README.md

 ## News
 ### 2026
 - March.
-Xiaohui wrote (well, AI wrote) a set of writing procotals （～160KB) trying to automate the research writing by chatgpt.
+Xiaohui wrote (well, AI wrote) a set of writing protocols （～160KB prompt file) trying to automate the research writing by chatgpt.
 The workflow is given here

 <img src="./workflow-ai.png" width="475" height="500">